 Dave Davies

 Rock guitarist born 2/3/1947 in Fortis Green, London, England.
-Younger brother of Ray Davies, with whom he formed the Kinks (1963-1996, 2018-).
+Younger brother of Ray Davies, with whom he formed The Kinks (1963-1996, 2018-).

 Ray Davies

 Rock singer and guitarist born on 6/21/1944 in Fortis Green, London, England.
-With the Kinks.
+With The Kinks.

-Album(s): Sunny Afternoon (musical: 2014)
+Sunny Afternoon (musical: 2014)

 Benny Davis